Nhatcapdang/arent-dream/README.md

 - The "Hiragino Kaku Gothic Pro" font is available at "@https://www.screen.co.jp/ga_product/sento/downloads.html," but I'm not sure how to use it.
 I've tried downloading the font from the website, but I'm unable to see anything with extensions .Woff.
 I therefore choose to utilize Noto Sans JP rather than "Hiragino Kaku Gothic Pro."

+## 🚦 My Record

+- CLick button to move to each entry screen with Tabs

+## 🚦Top Pagem,
+- Button to transit to input

+## 🚦 Top Pagem, My Record, Column page
+- Have load 10 item when click button with usePaginatedData hook

+- CLick button to move to each entry screen with Tabs

 ## 🚦 Getting Started

 ### Prerequisites